Samsung Galaxy A12 price in Pakistan & specs

-The Samsung Galaxy S21 has an upgraded front-facing camera with OIS.
-The...
+The Samsung Galaxy A52 has a Snapdragon 720G chipset.
+The smartphone has...

-The Samsung Galaxy A12 is now available for purchase.
-This device is intended for people who are unable to buy more expensive cell phones.

-The Samsung Galaxy A12 is suitable for daily usage because it is powered by the MediaTek Helio P35 Octa Core chipset.
+Samsung Galaxy A12 is available in the market, a MediaTek Helio P35 CPU powers the smartphone.

+The portable smartphone contains 4 GB of RAM.
+The RAM in different smartphone models varies.

-The phone sports a 6.5-inch PLS TFT capacitive touchscreen with a 720 x 1600 HD+ resolution.
-Android 10 is preinstalled on the phone.
+The Samsung A12’s 6.5-inch PLS TFT Capacitive touchscreen has a Full HD resolution of 720 x 1600 pixels.

-There are four cameras on the back of the phone.
-The primary camera features 48 megapixels, while the secondary camera has 8 megapixels.

-The smartphone includes 64 GB of internal storage and 4 GB of RAM; additional capacity may be added with a microSD card.
-The device has a 5000 mAh battery.

 |BUILD